alexis-moins/dotfiles/.config/nvim/README.md

 - [fd](https://github.com/sharkdp/fd)
 - [ripgrep](https://github.com/BurntSushi/ripgrep)

+## 🧰 Installation

+Use your package manger of choice or use [bob](https://github.com/MordechaiHadad/bob).

+> Visit the neovim [repository](https://github.com/neovim/neovim) for platform specific installation instructions.

 ## 🛎️ Quick Start

 After installing, you can jump to these files to quickly see how it works: